 What is a learning portal?

 Learning portals can vary in sophistication, with more complex versions offering additional extras such as discussion boards, calendar features as well as email and messaging capabilities.
-Depending on the learning portal you choose, it can be as simple as somewhere for you to manage and assign elearning materials, or act as a comprehensive virtual learning environment.
+Depending on the digital learning portal you choose, it can be as simple as somewhere for you to manage and assign corporate elearning materials, or act as a comprehensive virtual learning environment.

 Read on to learn more about other characteristics of learning portals to look out for.